-Last week we spent a few days in Edinburgh, it’s actually been a few years since I was last in the Scottish capital and I had forgotten just how much I love this city.
+Last week we decided to spend a few days in Edinburgh.
+It’s actually been a few years since I was last in the Scottish capital and I had forgotten just how much I love this city.
 Edinburgh is probably best known for its Fringe Festival, Military Tattoo and Hogmanay Street Party but it is also home to a lot of historical sights from the medieval structures in the Old Town to the Georgian buildings in the New Town.
 Also lets not forget the huge choice of cafés, bars, restaurants and shops that Edinburgh has to offer too.

 So where should you visit in Edinburgh?
 Below are the free places and the not so free places you should visit while in Edinburgh.